sz2404/PUI2018_sz2404/HW8_sz2404/README.md

   1. Null Hypothesis revision
   2. The typo of nunique() was corrected to count() instead of unique() as I was interested in finding out how many rides were  collected for each user type.
 The functon nunique() would be able to count all the unique start times under a usertype.
 However, some rides can start at the same and the result of nunique() would not be able to cover all the counts.
-  2. Using Mann-Whitney U test
+  3. Using Mann-Whitney U test, Chi-Square and Fischer's Exact Test
-  3. Additional tests: Chi-Square and Fischer's Exact Test
+  4. Chi-Square was chosen as the primary test and reasons were explained in the Authorea article.

 I wrote up a short summary report of my Citibike Mini project which includes project background, data and methodology used, as well testing results.
 The report is finished through Authorea.